Round Hill (Dartmouth, Massachusetts): Radio research and WMAF

-Col. Green had an early fascination with radio technology, dating back to the 1890s, and in June 1922, the Round Hills Radio Corporation was incorporated under a Massachusetts charter, with Colonel Green the company president.
+Col. Green had an early fascination with radio technology, dating back to the 1890s.
+In June 1922, the Round Hills Radio Corporation was incorporated under a Massachusetts charter, with Colonel Green the company president.
 To support the radio operations, a building containing a broadcast studio plus laboratory rooms was constructed adjacent to the estate's main building.
 In September 1922, the Round Hills Radio Corporation received licenses for a broadcasting station, WMAF, in addition to one for experimental work, with the call sign 1XV.
 The broadcasting station, which was operated only during the summer months of 1923–1928, adopted the slogan The Voice from Way Down East.

 MIT's President, Samuel W. Stratton and the Department of Electrical Engineering's new Communications Division were invited to experiment with the new technology, and the department was initially financed by Green.
 Professor Edward L. Bowles set out to determine the signal strength and radiation patterns of different antenna arrays in 1926.
 Round Hill's radio station (which included an early radio telescope, built atop a water tower designed to look like the foundation of a lighthouse) followed Donald B. MacMillan's and Admiral Richard E. Byrd's polar expeditions, tracked the Graf Zeppelin dirigible during its maiden transatlantic flight, and was the sole communication link for areas devastated by the Vermont floods in 1927.